 eForms Logo

-A stand-up meeting agenda serves as an organized guide for all items that are to be discussed during a regularly scheduled stand-up meeting.
-Agendas ensure meetings are executed in an effective manner and provide a reference for attendees to follow throughout the duration of said meeting.
-Since stand-up meetings tend to be short in length, agendas address the immediate business at hand and not any long-term projects or goals; in fact, they usually solely address business pertaining to the 24 hours prior to and after the meeting.
-Pairing a stand-up meeting with an appropriate agenda can expedite the duration and improve the flow of the discussion, ensuring no items go undiscussed or forgotten.
+A stand-up meeting agenda serves as an organized guide for all items to be discussed during a regularly scheduled stand-up meeting.
+Since stand-up meetings tend to be short in length, agendas typically address the immediate business at hand rather than long-term projects or goals.
+An agenda can expedite and improve the flow of the discussion.

 The leader/facilitator of the meeting shall include basic meeting details, such as date, time, and location.
 Stand-up meetings typically occur in open workplace areas, so it is important to be specific on the agenda.